sipgate/sipgate.io/README.md

 HTTP vs. HTTPS
 --------------

 We strongly encourage you to use a HTTPS server.
 Although we support plain HTTP connections we do not recommend pushing sensitive call details over unencrypted connections.
-By default sipgate.io does not accept [self-signed certificates](http://stackoverflow.com/a/10176685), but you can allow them in the simquadrat dashboard.
+By default sipgate.io does not accept [self-signed certificates](http://stackoverflow.com/a/10176685), but you can allow them in your dashboard.
 Furthermore, you can add the public key of your certificate to protect the connection against man-in-the-middle attacks.
 Your certificate is validated by our server.

 Authentication
 --------------